LordMikkel/Born2beroot/README.md

 By encrypting LVs, you ensure data protection even if physical access to the disk is compromised.

-### 3.🛠️ Sudo (Superuser Do)
+### 🛠️ Sudo (Superuser Do)
-Implemented secure privilege escalation:
+Sudo is a powerful command-line utility that allows permitted users to execute commands as the superuser:

 - **Granular permissions** via custom rules in /etc/sudoers.d/
 - **Password authentication** required for all sudo commands
 - **Session logging** to /var/log/auth.log for audit trails

-📦 APT vs Aptitude
+### 📦 APT vs Aptitude
-Key technical differences in package management:
+Both APT (Advanced Package Tool) and Aptitude are package management tools for Debian-based systems:

 - **APT:** Pure CLI tool • Uses apt-get/apt commands for basic operations
 - **Aptitude:** Hybrid CLI/TUI • Interactive interface with keyboard navigation
 - **APT:** Minimal dependency resolution • Fails on complex conflicts
 - **Aptitude:** Smart solver • Auto-suggests dependency fixes

-🖥️ Why No GUI?
+### 🖥️ Why No GUI?
 Designed for efficiency and hardening:

 - **Resource conservation:** Saves CPU/RAM for critical services